zeon-studio/hugoplate/readme.md

 ## 🚀 Build And Deploy

-After you finish your development, you can build or deploy your project to almost everywhere.
+After you finish your development, you can build or deploy your project almost everywhere.
 Let's see the process:

 ### 👉 Build Command